 A “disabled child” is a child who has a physical, intellectual or psychiatric disability that is permanent, or will continue for an extended period.
-The child must receive daily care and attention in a private home that is the residence of the carer and the care receiver, and must have a prescribed disability, or the carer must be given a qualifying rating of “intense” under the Disability Care Load Assessment (Child) Determination (DCLA).
+The child must receive daily care and attention in a private home that is the residence of the carer and the care receiver.
+The child must have a “recognised disability” that appears on a list of disabilities that results in automatic qualification, or the disability must cause the child to function below the standard for his or her age level.
+Alternatively, the carer must be given a qualifying rating of “intense” under the Disability Care Load Assessment (Child) Determination (DCLA) for caring for the child.
 Such a rating may be given to a carer who cares for two disabled children (whose disabilities do not individually qualify) provided the combined special care needs are at a significant level when measured by the DCLA.

-Qualification for Carer’s Payment in relation to children under 16 for whom constant care is provided may automatically be entitled to Carer Allowance.
+Qualification for the Carer’s Payment in relation to children under 16 for whom constant care is provided may automatically confer entitlement to the Carer Allowance.

-The Carer Allowance is a flat rate of $121.70 a fortnight and is not subject to either an income or an assets test.
-In addition, an amount of $1,000 is paid annually to a person receiving Carer Allowance for each child being cared for under 16 years.
+The Carer Allowance is a flat rate of $124.70 a fortnight and is not subject to either an income or an assets test.
+In addition, a $1,000 Child Disability Assistance payment is paid annually to a person receiving Carer Allowance for each child being cared for under 16 years.

 Carer Allowance may be paid in addition to an income support payment.

 • have a disability, illness or injury; and

 • are aged 16 years or over; and